LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

-# Deploy DeepSeek-R1 Locally and Build a Local RAG Knowledge Base
+# Deploying DeepSeek-R1 Locally with a Custom RAG Knowledge Base

-DeepSeek, a Chinese AI firm, is disrupting the industry with its low-cost, open source  large language models, challenging U.S. tech giants.
-It has shown high performance in mathematic, coding, English and Chinese Conversation.
-The DeepSeek-R1 model  is opensource ( MIT License ), this article will introduce how to deploy the DeepSeek-R1 on your local machine with a customized Retrieval-Augmented Generation knowledge base so the LLM can use some specific knowledge to solve problem which can art as an expert in some technical field, such as you can build your own support AI chat robot, code generation without upload your private document, information or licensed program to deep seek or add the information which is not in the deep seeks' learning data or not in public internet.
+**Project Design Purpose** : The primary goal of this article is to explore how to deploy DeepSeek-R1 an open-source large language model (LLM), and integrate it with a customized Retrieval-Augmented Generation (RAG) knowledge base on your local machine (PC/server).
+This setup enables the model to utilize domain-specific knowledge for expert-level responses while maintaining data privacy and customization flexibility.
+By doing so, users can enhance the model’s expertise in specific technical domains, enabling applications such as AI-powered support chatbots, private code generation, and industry-specific assistants.
+Most importantly, this setup allows users to keep proprietary data private, ensuring sensitive documents, licensed software, or non-public information remain secure while still benefiting from AI-powered insights.

 ```python
 # Version:     v_0.0.1